 As strange as it may sound, not every web marketer is focused on their client’s needs.
 Quite often, they focus on web marketing “results” alone.
-In doing so, they forsake the core messaging that makes the web marketing campaign more than a superficial success.
+In doing so, they forsake the core messaging that makes the digital marketing campaign more than a superficial success.

 In order to align the digital marketing strategy with a company’s core principles and strengths, it’s important for them to get some deeper client knowledge before going full-steam into setting a strategy or executing a digital marketing campaign.